nbeerten/fleetrouter/README.md

 ## Installation

-You can install FleetRouter using NPM.
+You can install Fleetrouter using NPM.
 Run the following command:

 ```sh
 pnpm add @nbeerten/fleetrouter